-After running curl -unix-socket /run/gunicorn/socket http, Gunicorn should start and you should see some HTML from your server in the terminal.
+Now let's see if the nginx daemon will be able to connect to the socket.
+Running sudo -u www-data curl --unix-socket /run/gunicorn.sock http, our Gunicorn service will be automatically started and you should see some HTML from your server in the terminal.